ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 in the socket API).

 ConnectionReceived:
-: UDP Multicast Receive Listeners will deliver new connections once they have received traffic from a new Remote Endpoint.
+: UDP Multicast Receive Listeners will deliver new Connections once they have received traffic from a new Remote Endpoint.

 Clone:
 : Calling `Clone` on a UDP Multicast Receive Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.